Having a Good Old Natter

 git clone http://barkingiguana.com/~craig/code/natter.git

-You'll need to install xmpp4r-simple and doodle to get it to run.
+You'll need xmpp4r-simple and doodle installed:

 sudo gem install xmpp4r-simple doodle